Banh Cuon: Why Vietnam’s Rolled Crepes Beat Pho

 Where to Actually Eat This in Vietnam

-In Hanoi, the best banh cuon isn’t in a restaurant.
-It’s at stalls in the Old Quarter that open around 6 a.m. and close by 10 a.m.
-Look for Banh Cuon Thanh Huong on Hang Ga street—a counter with maybe six stools, a woman rolling crepes in front of you, and a line of locals by 7:30 a.m.
-Order three rolls for about 30,000 VND (roughly $1.20).
-Eat them immediately.
+In Hanoi, skip restaurants.
+Head to the Old Quarter at dawn.
+Banh Cuon Thanh Huong on Hang Ga street is a tiny stall—six stools, a woman rolling crepes nonstop, and a line forming by 7:30 a.m.
+Three rolls cost about 30,000 VND ($1.20).
+Eat them hot.

 Why Banh Cuon Matters More Than You Think